katansapdevelop/cap-observability-app/README.md

 - Observability

 ## Observability
-Implements a custom ping and health check
+Implements a custom ping and health check.
+Implements logging use the CDS log service, which natively can be used to ingest into Kibana

 ## Helmet